mathandcodingacademy/ai-trash-sorter/README.md

 # EcoScan AI ♻️

 > An edge-AI camera application built with Python and TensorFlow that identifies waste types in real time using computer vision.
-Designed as an introductory project for Grade 7 coding & artificial intelligence learning.
+Designed as an introductory project as part of Python102 coding & artificial intelligence learning.

 ---